 Generally, when the courts of law find that unjust enrichment has occurred, they enforce a constructive trust, so the awards are higher than the awards given for damages based on quantum meruit.
 Quantum meruit provides an assertion for monetary compensation to put the plaintiff back into the financial position they would have been in had the services been paid for as agreed.

 Similarly, constructive trusts are always applied as a matter of law.
 The occurrence of a constructive trust happens regardless of either party's intention when a court of law places a duty upon a party to sustain certain property for another party.
 The party responsible for the property becomes by enforcement of the law, a constructive trustee for the party for whom he is indebted to for the performance of the responsibility.
 When a court of law makes a decree of a constructive trust, this makes an implemented interest in personal or real property.

 An example of quantum meruit is sometimes seen in business transactions, and it is helpful to be able to recognize them and safeguard yourself from possible occurrences by knowing about quantum meruit.

 If you want to learn more about quantum meruit or you have any legal questions concerning quantum meruit pertaining to business or contract law, post your legal need on UpCounsel's marketplace.
 UpCounsel has the most knowledgeable and experienced lawyers on their staff that are ready to assist you with your legal needs.
-UpCounsel accepts only the top five percent of lawyers, coming from law schools such as Harvard Law and Yale Law, having an average of 14 years of legal experience which includes working with or on behalf of companies like Stripe, Twilio, and Google.
+UpCounsel accepts only the top five percent of lawyers, coming from law schools such as Harvard Law and Yale Law, having an average of 14 years of legal experience which includes working with or on behalf of companies like Menlo Ventures, Airbnb, and Google.